IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

 - Read application and global properties which are supposed to be passed via `--packagingPropFiles` (Optionally)

 **Process the DBB Build report(s)**
-- Either read DBB's `BuildReport.json` from the pipeline work directory, or loop through the list of provided DBB Build reports (using the `--buildReportOrder` or `--buildReportOrderFile` option).
+- Either read DBB's `BuildReport.json` from the pipeline work directory, or loop through the list of provided DBB build reports (using the `--buildReportOrder` or `--buildReportOrderFile` option).
 - Parse and extract build output information for records of type *ExecuteRecord* and *CopyToPDSRecord* (requires at least DBB 1.0.8).
 - Parse and extract the build output information for deleted build outputs of type *Delete_Record* written to the BuildReport by zAppBuild leveraging the AnyTypeRecord API that got introduced with IBM Dependency Based Build 1.1.3. (requires at least DBB 1.1.3)